ChzFlvrHrse/Covexa-19/README.md

   # - where is covid
   # - what's covid like right now
   # - how's covid today
-  # - what's covids problem anyhow
+  # - what's covids problem anyways